1. Turn off all electronics at least 1 hour before bedtime.

 Lower body temperatures help induce sleep.
 Optimal sleep temperatures vary widely between people, but a good rule of thumb is to set your thermostat for 5 degrees colder than what is comfortable in your house at a waking temperature.

-As a bonus here is information on our favorite sleep supplements.
+As a bonus here is information on my favorite sleep supplements.

 Passiflora is a great herb for calming the mind.
 This herb is best used for people who have trouble falling asleep due to excessive mental chatter, as well as for people who are exhausted but still have trouble sleeping.

 Chamomile is a great herb for calming an agitated nervous system.
 This herb is especially helpful for people who have trouble falling asleep due to physical restlessness or digestive irritation.

 Scutellaria is a calming and restorative herb for the nervous system and is helpful for people who have restless sleep.
 It is also anti-spasmodic and helpful in alleviating muscle tension and spasms.

 Valerian root is a stronger sedative herb that helps to shorten the time it takes to fall asleep and also decreases the frequency of awakenings.